 - Exploit a Security Vulnerability: Some devices are locked down.
 Their manufacturers provide no official way to unlock their bootloaders and tamper with their software.
 These devices can still be rooted, but only by discovering a security vulnerability on the device and exploiting it to install a su binary onto their system partition.
 An OTA update might fix the security vulnerability as well as unroot the device.
 For example, there was an $18,000 bounty for the first person who could root a Samsung Galaxy S5 running on Verizon or AT&T. A vulnerability was found, but future updates could prevent the vulnerability from working and remove the ability to root the Galaxy S5.

-- Flash CyanogenMod or Another Custom ROM: Custom ROMs like CyanogenMod often come pre-rooted.
+- Flash CyanogenMod or Another Custom ROM: Technically, this is an extension of one of the above methods.
+Unlocking the bootloader and exploiting a security vulnerability can each allow you to flash Custom ROMs like CyanogenMod, which often come pre-rooted.
 CyanogenMod includes a simple toggle on its settings screen that allows you to enable or disable root access.
 Upgrading to a new version of CyanogenMod or your custom ROM won’t unroot your device if the ROM comes with an integrated way to enable root.

-On a device with an unlocked bootloader that allows you to tamper with its software — such as a Nexus device — unrooting is a minor hassle.
-You’ll just have to connect your Android device to your computer after the OTA update and root it in exactly the same way you rooted it before.
+Once you’ve updated, you’ll no longer have root, and you’ll have to connect your Android device to your computer and root the same way you did the first time.
 For example, you could run the Nexus Root Toolkit or manually root it with adb.

-On a locked-down device that can only be rooted with a security exploit, you may want to hang back from installing any OTA updates.
+On a locked-down device that can only be rooted with a security exploit, you may be able to install the OTA update, but don’t do it just yet.
 Check if there’s a way to root the new version of Android before you apply the update.
 If the security vulnerability was patched, you may not want to upgrade until a new root exploit is found.
 Of course, if you don’t care about rooting your device, there’s no harm in updating.